 Stablecoins offer investors the best of both worlds — less volatility and speedy transactions.
 Like every cryptocurrency, there is a need to study its uniqueness.
 Read on to know more.

-Cryptocurrencies such as Bitcoin, Ethereum, Litecoin, and the likes have just one flaw — Volatility.
-This price fluctuation can be monthly, weekly, daily, hourly, or in a matter of minutes.
+Cryptocurrencies such as Bitcoin, Ethereum, Litecoin, and the like have just one flaw — Volatility.
+This price fluctuation can be monthly, weekly, daily, hourly, or in minutes.
 Today (at the time of this writing), 1 BTC is valued at $13,579.
 If the exact valuation stands when you read this, you can start believing in magic.
-On the flip side of things, stable coins rarely undergo a massive price swing.
-Understanding what they are, how they work, the pros and cons, and more are what this guide is all about.
+On the flip side, stablecoins rarely undergo a massive price swing.
+This guide is all about understanding what they are, how they work, the pros and cons, and more.

 - Price stability